 Impaired loans - The Bank does not record loans at fair value on a recurring basis.
 However, from time to time, a loan is considered impaired and an allowance for loan losses may need to be established.
 Loans for which it is probable that payment of interest and principal will not be made in accordance with the contractual terms of the loan agreement are considered impaired.
 Once a loan is identified as individually impaired, management measures impairment.
-As of December 31, 2015, the fair value of substantially all of the impaired loans was estimated based on the fair value of the collateral.
-There is no calculated difference between the fair value of collateral and the outstanding loan balance for impaired loans.
+As of December 31, 2016, the fair value of substantially all of the impaired loans was estimated based on the fair value of the collateral.
 When the fair value of the collateral is based on an observable market price or a current appraised value, the Bank records the impaired loan as nonrecurring Level 2.
 When an appraised value is not available or management determines the fair value of the collateral is further impaired below the appraised value and there is no observable market price, the Bank records the impaired loan as nonrecurring Level 3.
 Those impaired loans not requiring an allowance represent loans for which the fair value of the expected repayments or collateral exceed the recorded investments in such loans.